Skip to content

 Practical Tips

-- Cash: small amounts in Soles for entrance fees, toilets, snacks, and local markets.
+• Cash: small amounts in Soles for entrance fees, restrooms, snacks, and local markets.

-- Water: especially for trekking, take enough with you early on.
+• Water: especially when trekking, take enough early.

 Related Products from the PeruMagazin Shop

-For children and families who want to playfully discover Peru, these products fit well with Andean, Inca, and Peru themes.
+For children and families who want to discover Peru playfully, these products fit well with Andean, Inca, and Peru themes.

 Perusina & Perusino Book

-A playful addition for children who want to get to know Peru, the Inca world, and adventure.
+A playful addition for children who want to learn about Peru, the Inca world, and adventure.

-For little Peru fans who not only want to read stories but also rebuild them.
+For little Peru fans who want not only to read stories but also to recreate them.

 Cheeky, curious, and fitting for the PeruMagazin adventures around Peru.